What are Botox, Dysport and Xeomin?

 Effects usually start within one to two days, but may take up to a week or two for full results.
-Cosmetic improvement is temporary lasting between 3-6 months for most.
+Cosmetic improvement is temporary, lasting between 3-6 months.
 Botox, Dysport and Xeomin may also prevent wrinkles if performed regularly.

 Dysport has been used in fifteen European countries since 1990 and Xeomin in 20 countries since 2010.

-Botox is also FDA approved for the treatment of severe underarm sweating.
-Botox is also approved for severe and frequent migraine headaches.
-Likewise, safe and usually effective, improvement is temporary, lasting 6-12 months in our experience.
+Botox is also FDA approved for the treatment of severe underarm sweating, and for severe, frequent migraine headaches.
+Likewise, while these treatments are safe and usually effective, improvement is temporary, lasting 6-12 months in our experience.

 What are the differences between Botox, Dysport and Xeomin?

-All three are slightly different versions of botulinum toxin type A; Botox (ONAbotulinum toxin A), Dysport (ABObotulinum toxin A) and Xeomin (INCObotulinum toxin A. All are medications called biologics.
-Biologics are complex organic molecules derived from living organisms that are inherently unique, complicated to replicate and sensitive to the manufacturing process; thus, accounting for subtle differences.
-(Conventional drugs are generally formulated from chemical compounds.)
+All three treatments are slightly different versions of botulinum toxin type A; Botox (ONAbotulinum toxin A), Dysport (ABObotulinum toxin A) and Xeomin (INCObotulinum toxin A. All are medications called biologics.
+Biologics are complex organic molecules derived from living organisms that are inherently unique, complicated to replicate, and sensitive to the manufacturing process, accounting for subtle differences (Conventional drugs are generally formulated from chemical compounds).
 Both Botox and Dysport are stabilized with a protein envelope, while Xeomin is not.
-Therefore, Xeomin is a much smaller molecule and possibly less likely to stimulate an antibody immune reaction.
+Therefore, Xeomin is a much smaller molecule, and possibly less likely to stimulate an antibody immune reaction.
 Antibody development may reduce duration and / or quality of response.
 In contrast, the smaller, naked Xeomin compound may be more quickly or easily degraded and not last as long.
 Individual responses vary.
 Also, each unit of Botox is equivalent to 2.5 to 3 units of Dysport; however, this is accounted for when using either product to achieve the desired effects.
-Whereas, Botox and Xeomin units are equivalent.
+Botox and Xeomin units, on the other hand, are equivalent.
 That being said, the similarities between the products far exceed these subtle differences and all 3 products are relatively equivalent when injected by an experienced and knowledgeable injector.
 Any notable difference in effect or duration is usually related to individual variation in response to one product vs. another.
-Other botulinum variants for cosmetic dermatologic use are being discovered, studied and approved on an on-going basis.
+Other botulinum variants for cosmetic dermatologic use are being discovered, studied and approved on an ongoing basis.

-Botox, Dysport or Xeomin are often used concomitantly with the Wrinkle Fillers, but also, can be used together with most other cosmetic procedures.
+Botox, Dysport or Xeomin are often used in conjunction with Wrinkle Fillers, but can also be used concurrently with most other cosmetic procedures.

 Uses for Botox, Dysport or Xeomin

-Botox (and variants) may be used for a variety of medical and cosmetic conditions including: hyperhidrosis (excessive sweating), migraine headaches, and a variety of spastic and/or hypertonic muscular conditions, such as blepharospasm (a condition characterized by involuntary eyelid twitching).
-We also may use Botox (or Dysport or Xeomin) for masseter muscle reduction, also known as “face slimming” as well as Bruxism and TMJ Syndrome.
-However, Botox (or variants) treatments by Dr. Strimling are most commonly performed to eliminate or reduce face and neck dynamic wrinkles and lines, such as:
+Botox (and its variants) may be used for a variety of medical and cosmetic conditions, including hyperhidrosis (excessive sweating), migraine headaches, and a variety of spastic and/or hypertonic muscular conditions, such as blepharospasm (a condition characterized by involuntary eyelid twitching).
+We also may use Botox (or Dysport or Xeomin) for masseter muscle reduction, also known as “face slimming” as well as for Bruxism and TMJ Syndrome.
+However, Botox (or its variants) treatments by Dr. Strimling are most commonly performed to eliminate or reduce face and neck dynamic wrinkles and lines, such as: